 Research made by the IDC found that the contribution of digital workers will get a 50% increase by 2022.
 This includes software robots and AI.
 Modern organizations today seek to augment automated processes.
 The increased use of machine learning, robotics, and artificial intelligence in the workplace helps employees make informed decisions and automate mundane daily work activities.

 Robots have caused a disruption in many industries with the integration of artificial intelligence.
-Gone are the days where robots’ sole use is to do repetitive tasks in manufacturing businesses.
-Now, robotics play a role in the healthcare industry and even in elderly care.
+Gone are the days when robots’ sole use is to do repetitive tasks in manufacturing businesses.
+Now, robotics plays a role in the healthcare industry and even in elderly care.
 In Japan and South Korea, they are actively finding ways to make use of human-like robots in innovative ways.

 From Asimo to the current humanoid robots today, we have gone a long way since.
 Artificial intelligence in robotics is growing more sophisticated over time.
 Paired with machine learning, there is a high chance for robots to be able to see patterns and compare data to make valuable predictions on trends that will make an impact on your business.